Celebrity Traitors full-line up ‘revealed’

-Celebrity Traitors full-line up ‘revealed’, including Stephen Fry, Charlotte Church and Ted Lasso star
+Celebrity Traitors full-line up ‘revealed’ as Stephen Fry, Ted Lasso star and more start filming

 Contestants include ‘GMB’ host Kate Garraway, Olympian Tom Daley and comedian Alan Carr

-The full lineup for the first ever celebrity version of The Traitors has been announced.
+The full lineup for the first ever celebrity version of The Traitors has been announced – with filming now taking place “in secret”.

-Filming for the all-star version of the game show phenomenon has officially begun, with 19 famous faces entering the Scottish castle, where host Claudia Winkleman will decide whether they’re playing as Faithfuls or Traitors.
+Cameras are officially rolling for the all-star version of the game show phenomenon, with 19 famous faces entering the Scottish castle, where host Claudia Winkleman will decide whether they’re playing as Faithfuls or Traitors.

+Celebrities will have to follow strict rules put in place by producers.
+They will have to ditch their phones for the duration of recording, which is believed to last for up to a fortnight, and will have to abstain from using social media, too.

-Contestants, as leaked by The Sun, include broadcasters, an Olympian and actors who have appeared in everything ranging from Line of Duty to Ted Lasso and Bridget Jones.
+Contestants, as leaked by The Sun, include broadcasters, an Olympian and actors who have appeared in TV shows and films ranging from Line of Duty to Ted Lasso and the Bridget Jones franchise.

 Leading the crop of celebrity contestants is Stephen Fry, the QI host who reportedly “jumped at the chance to appear” on the series.